ryan-d-graham/ChangePointAnalysis/README.md

 - **Pattern Recognition**: Apply NMF to identify latent factors contributing to the spread, such as demographic or environmental factors.

 **Benefits**:
-- **Timely Interventions**: Inform public health responses to emerging outbreaks.
+- **Timely Interventions**: (Trigger) Inform public health responses to emerging outbreaks.
-- **Policy Making**: Guide resource allocation and preventive measures based on identified patterns.
+- **Policy Making**: (Retrospective) Guide resource allocation and preventive measures based on identified patterns.

 #### Analyzing EEG Data